Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/01_Deployment_and_Customization/index.md

 - Edit the SYSIN for the zDC parameters - `<userid>.CI.R070300.ZDCSYSIN(ZDCSYIN1)`
 - Provide the IP-Address of your Mainframe ActiveGate and Port 8898 in the DTAGTCMD string
-- Note: the IP-Address is the one of your VM (the one shown in the titlebar of your RDP-Session)
+- Note: the IP-Address is the one of your VM (shown in the titlebar of your RDP-Session)

   ![ZDCSYSIN](../../assets/images/ZDCSYSIN.png)